Three-speed ballistic annihilation: phase transition and universality: Definitions, notations and results

 \subsection{Structure of the proofs and organization of the paper}

-The results presented in this paper provide in principle two proofs of the main theorem: one that appeals to both algebraic and topological arguments and another one that is more purely algebraic.
-We will mostly describe the first proof, that is more robust.
-It indeed enables us to get some information about the alternative discrete model of \cite{junge2} (cf.~Section~\ref{sec:discrete}) and, after the prepublication of the present paper, it was also adapted by Junge and Lyu~\cite{junge-lyu-asymmetric} to study the asymmetric case.
+The results presented in this paper provide in principle two approaches for proving the main theorem: one that appeals to both algebraic and topological arguments and another one that is more purely algebraic.
+Our main focus is on the first one, that is practically tractable, and also more robust.
+It indeed enables us to get some information about the alternative discrete model of \cite{junge2} (cf.~Section~\ref{sec:discrete}) and, after the prepublication of the present paper, it was also adapted by Junge and Lyu~\cite{junge-lyu-asymmetric} to study the asymmetric case, and later by Benitez, Junge et al.~\cite{junge3} to study variants of the symmetric case which extend the randomized resolution of triple collisions of our model to all types of collisions.

-The (first) proof of Theorem~\ref{thm:main} decomposes into two parts, gathered in Section~\ref{sec:mainproof}.
+The proof of Theorem~\ref{thm:main} decomposes into two parts, gathered in Section~\ref{sec:mainproof}.
 First, and most importantly, in Subsection~\ref{sec:algebraic}, using symmetries and independence to decompose the event $\{0\from\bullet\}$ in a ``recursive'' way, we are able to prove that, for any $p\in(0,1)$, $q$ solves an algebraic equation.
 This equation has two roots, namely $1$ and $1/{\sqrt p}-1$.
 Although this entails $q=1$ when $p\le1/4$, this doesn't prove the converse.
 For the latter, \latin{a priori} regularity properties of $q$ (or $\theta$) as a function of $p$ are needed, which are the subject of Subsection~\ref{sec:topological}.
 Unfortunately, it is not possible to rely on monotonicity since the apparent lack thereof is precisely a major difficulty in this model.
 This is instead achieved using finitary conditions characterizing the survival phase, together with the previous dichotomy.
+While proving regularity (specifically, lower or upper semicontinuity) using finitary conditions is classical in statistical physics (cf.\ for instance~\cite[Section 8.3]{zbMATH00195103}), we don't know of another situation where this enables to locate the transition threshold.

 Although the algebraic equation solved by $q$ is actually a particular case of Equation~\eqref{eq:generating_series} (indeed, $q=f(1)$), we keep its proof separate from the proof of Theorem~\ref{thm:universality} for the reason of greater robustness explained above.